-ED nurses, PCTs, and inpatient staff get protocol-grounded behavioral guidance the moment a patient escalates — pulled from the EHR, written by a Behavioral Psychologist, and backed by a deterministic safety architecture so the dangerous recommendation is never possible.
+ED nurses, PCTs, and inpatient staff get protocol-grounded behavioral guidance the moment a patient escalates — pulled from the EHR, written by a dually licensed Behavioral Psychologist and BCBA-D, and backed by a deterministic safety architecture so the dangerous recommendation is never possible.

 Most hospitals have one BCBA covering hundreds of inpatient beds across multiple units — and none overnight.
 When a patient with autism, a TBI, or a dementia-related behavioral crisis escalates at 2am, the bedside nurse is on their own.
 NeuroPath fills that gap.